 Michael Orange is the chief mobilizer, moving image and crowd, in the truest namesake of MATATU.
 In the proud lineage of Black librarians, Michael has found his purpose early in the preservation and presentation of heirloom truths.
 Such critical stories have peppered the earth in all directions, which he sees as elements necessary to forge the intersectional post-colonial identities of the African Diaspora.
 Each of Michael’s commitments are meditative actions of personal and public inquiry within the Afro past, present, and future.
 In this passion, he is a cultural bearer of the radical African imagination.
 The production of knowledge as power for a rising Black America in a time of wanton institutional violence and mass displacement, Michael feels is his responsibility–not by choice but by obligation.
 He partners with thought leaders and creatives, locally and internationally, to promote Black excellence through visionary and inclusive neo-Africana cultural experiences.
-Michael is a Yerba Buena Center for the Arts Fellow, an Association of Performing Arts Professionals Leadership Fellow, an executive producer of "Neptune Frost," a SciFi film directed by longtime collaborator Saul Williams, a producer of PolicyLink's "100 Million and Counting: a Portrait of Economic Insecurity in the United States," and 2020/2021 Conference Co-chair for Arthouse Convergence, which works to advance excellence and sustainability in community based, mission-driven media exhibition.
+Michael is a Yerba Buena Center for the Arts (YBCA) Fellow, an Association of Performing Arts Professionals Leadership Fellow, and participant in ACAM 2019, an art cinema executive management program presented by International Confederation of Art Cinemas.
+He is an executive producer of "Neptune Frost," a SciFi film directed by longtime collaborator Saul Williams, a producer of PolicyLink's "100 Million and Counting: a Portrait of Economic Insecurity in the United States," and 2020/2021 Conference Co-chair for Arthouse Convergence, which works to advance excellence and sustainability in community based, mission-driven media exhibition.

 Angela ‘Mictlanxochitl’ Anderson